 Instruction to Editor: Update D6.1 P643L54 as shown below.

-is in dBm and represents the AP’s transmission power and is equal to the value of the AP Tx Power subfield of the Common Info field in the Trigger frame, the encoding of which is specified in 9.3.1.22 (Trigger frame format) or the DL Tx Power subfield of the TRS Control field as specified in 9.2.4.6a.1 (TRS Control).
+represents the AP’s transmission power in units of dBm / 20 MHz and is equal to the value of the AP Tx Power subfield of the Common Info field in the Trigger frame, the encoding of which is specified in 9.3.1.22 (Trigger frame format) or the DL Tx Power subfield of the TRS Control field as specified in 9.2.4.6a.1 (TRS Control).

-DLRSSI represents the RSSI at the antenna connector(s) of the STA of the triggering PPDU normalized to 20 MHz bandwidth.
-DLRSSI in dBm is an average of the received power over the antennas on which the average PLDL is being computed.
+DLRSSI represents the RSSI at the antenna connector(s) of the STA of the triggering PPDU in units of dBm / 20 MHz.
+DLRSSI is an average of the received power over the antennas on which the average PLDL is being computed.
 If the triggering PPDU is a HT-mixed, VHT or HE PPDU, then the received power is measured from the fields prior to the HT-STF, VHT-STF or HE-STF, respectively.

 NOTE—An AP could account for its beamforming gain in or TargetRSSI if the triggering PPDU used beamforming.

+NOTE 2 - and are in units of dBm / 20 MHz, while and are in units of dBm.

 CID 24477